zenOfBass/microwave-research/sweeping/readme.md

 - Database: `ComplexDataDb`

 ## Notes
-- Ensure the COM port connection and ensure the Arduino board is operational.
+- Ensure the COM port is connected and the Arduino board is operational.